Debbl/use-transformers/README.md

 # use-transformers

-easy to use transformers with react in browser.
+Simplify use transformers.js with react in browser.

 ```tsx
 import { useState } from "react";